 - SECTIONAL REHEARSALS

 The least experienced will receive any extra help required and the more advanced players will be given the opportunity to try more demanding music.
 There will be a concert at 7pm on the final day.
 On our final (advanced) week there will also be a separate chamber concert.
-On the Fordingbridge courses there will be opportunities for swimming in the heated outdoor pool.
+There will be opportunities for swimming in the heated outdoor pool.

 The Senior course is NOT suitable for beginners, harpists, pianists, guitarists, tenor horn, soprano sax or recorder players.
 A minimum standard of Grade 2 is necessary to benefit from the Senior course (minimum Grade 4 for percussionists).

-On our Fordingbridge courses there is a residential option for the Seniors.
+There is a residential option for the Senior course.
 Residents will arrive the evening before the course begins and stay in dormitory style accommodation with all meals provided.
 The courses take place at Forres Sandle Manor School, a beautiful 600 year old Manor House in Hampshire, set in 35 spacious acres of grounds and playing fields on the edge of the New Forest.